2024 Joliet shootings

 Spree shooting in Illinois, U.S.

-On January 21, 2024, a gunman opened fire on three separate occasions in and around Joliet, Illinois.
-A total of eight people were killed, and one person was injured.
-The perpetrator, 23-year-old Romeo Nance, who was related to seven of the victims, fatally shot himself a day later after being confronted by law enforcement officials near Natalia, Texas.
-It was the deadliest mass shooting in the United States in 2024, as well as the deadliest in Illinois history, surpassing the shootings in Highland Park and Palatine.
+On January 21, 2024, a familicide, and a mass shooting occurred when a gunman opened fire at several different locations.
+The gunman, who was later identified as 23-year-old Romeo Nance, shot nine people on three separate occasions across various locations in and around Joliet, Illinois.
+The perpetrator, who was related to the many of the victims, killed seven in two separate residences on West Acres Road, and killed one and wounded another in a seemingly random drive-by shooting spree.
+The gunman subsequently committed suicide a day later due to being confronted by law enforcement officials near Natalia, Texas.

 Shootings

 At around 4:15 pm CST, the perpetrator, Romeo Nance, drove by a 42-year-old man who was getting items out of his car in the 200 block of Davis Street in Joliet.
 Nance briefly stopped and the two exchanged words before Nance drove on.
 After the man crossed the street, Nance returned from the other direction and opened fire, striking the man in the leg before driving away.

 Around 10 minutes later, the Will County Sheriff's Office responded to the Pheasant Run Apartments complex in Preston Heights, where officers discovered 28-year-old Toyosi Bakare with a gunshot wound to the head.
 Bakare was transported to a local hospital where he later died from his injuries.

-Using surveillance footage from the shootings, the Sheriff's Office was able to identify the perpetrator and vehicle, but were unable to locate either.
+Using surveillance footage from the shootings, the Sheriff's Office identified the perpetrator and vehicle, but was unable to locate either.
 Deputies then set up surveillance near Nance's home in the 2200 block of West Acres Road in Joliet at around midnight.
-After about 12 hours, deputies approached Nance's home and spotted blood outside and subsequently made entry.
+After about 12 hours, deputies approached Nance's home, where they spotted blood outside and subsequently made entry.
 Inside, they found 47-year-old Tameaka Nance and 35-year-old William Esters II dead of gunshot wounds.
 Tameaka was the mother of the shooter, and William was the shooter's uncle.
 The Sheriff's Office then contacted the Joliet Police Department.

 Officers checked a second house on the same block because it was inhabited by some of Nance's family members.
-Inside they found 37-year-old Christine Esters, 31-year-old Joshua Nance, 20-year-old Alexandria Nance, 14-year-old Angel Nance, and 16-year-old Alonnah Nance all dead from gunshot wounds.
+Inside, they found 37-year-old Christine Esters, 31-year-old Joshua Nance, 20-year-old Alexandria Nance, 14-year-old Angel Nance, and 16-year-old Alonnah Nance all dead from gunshot wounds.
 Jon W. Hansen was interviewed by police in late January after the shootings and revealed that he was with Nance during at least two of the shootings.
 He said that Nance gave him the weapon he used to shoot one of the victims and that Hansen threw the gun into the nearby DuPage River.
 Authorities searched the river and found a loaded black Springfield Armory XDS pistol.